mrichman/elastic-beanstalk-go-demo/README.md

 * Provide a source bundle with a binary file called application.
 The binary file can be located either at the root of the source bundle or in the bin/ directory of the source bundle.
 If you place the application binary file in both locations, Elastic Beanstalk uses the file in the bin/ directory.

 Elastic Beanstalk launches this application on port 5000.

-## Local development note

-This application attempts to log to `/var/log/golang`.
-If this directory exists, ensure that it's writable by your user, or run this application using `sudo go run application.go`.